evanwatson98/HCL-Simplilearn/Assignments/ValEmail/README.md

 The versions of the code should be tracked on GitHub repositories The code should be able to search the required string from the array of strings

+# Write Up
+To start the program the user must run the Main.java file.
+I have a few test cases for the user that is displayed when the program is ran.
+After it prints out the tests, the user can put in a custom search to test.